zkactivity-dev/v8.dev/src/blog/understanding-ecmascript-part-3.md

 }
 ```

-Allowing `yield` as an identifier in non-generators and disallowing it in generators works similarly; let's focus on the `await` case for the rest of the post.
+Allowing `yield` as an identifier in non-generators and disallowing it in generators works similarly.

 Understanding how `await` is allowed as an identifier requires understanding ECMAScript-specific syntactic grammar notation.
 Let's dive right in!